viperscape/iota/docs/README.md

 3 reserved bits: Currently only one might be in use for batching (more on this later)

-42nd byte provides value for corresponding flag
+41st byte provides value for corresponding flag, called 'route'

 example publish to route 53: